ofir1080/lambda-exppresion-Tennis-Player/README.md

 ```
 The ``test`` method takes a generic class (in our case Player) and returns a boolean result (if the player matches).

-And that's where Lambda Expressions come in:
+And that's where Lambda Exppressions come in:
 ## Using the Lambda Expressions
-The final version of out `main()` will look as the following:
+The final version of out `main()` will look as the followig:
 ```sh
 public static void main(String[] args) {